lumeland/lume.land/docs/getting-started/shared-data.md

 </lume-code>

-This is a special file that contains data accesible by all pages of the same directory or subdirectory.
+This is a special file containing data accesible by all pages of the same directory or subdirectory.
 In this file we have defined the variable `layout` so all pages have this variable too.
 There's no need to repeat it in the front matter of all pages so we can remove it.